The Tracking Energy Development (TED) Task Force

 Megawatts on the Grid

-In 2024, a record total of 7,052 MWs and 110 projects were deployed onto the California electrical grid.
-The state will need to continue to match this number each year to meet California’s ambitious goals of reaching carbon neutrality by 2045.
-See the CPUC’s 2024 Annual Report for more information.
+In 2024, a record total of 6,928 MW were deployed onto the grid.
+The state will need to continue to reach approximately 7,000 MW each year to meet California’s ambitious goals of reaching carbon neutrality by 2045.
+See the CPUC’s website for more information.